USEPA/EPA_ALPHA_Model/ALPHA_Documentation/_build/html/_sources/python_documentation_style_guide.rst.txt

 This document defines the style guide for creating ALPHA Python documentation using reStructuredText and Sphinx tools.

-The ``code.rst`` file demonstrates how the subheadings under this chapter are built to be included in the auto-documentation.
+The ``python_documentation_style_guide.rst`` file demonstrates how the subheadings under this chapter are built to be included in the auto-documentation.

 For further information, please reference the ``xxx.py`` files named in the following sections.